- Boards & Commissions

-How do I sign up to receive Alerts and News & Notices?
+How do I sign up to receive alerts, news, and other notices?

 Where do I go to vote?

 All Village elections are conducted by Macon County.
-Please visit the elections page for locations and upcoming election information.
+Please click HERE to determine the location of where you vote.

 DemographicsNow: Business & People